 As entrepreneurs and small business owners, we wear multiple hats.
-We are responsible for funding, sales, day-to-day operation, accounting, delivery, cleaning, marketing, and more.
+We are responsible for funding, sales, day-to-day operations, accounting, delivery, cleaning, marketing, and more.
 An essential part of any marketing strategy should include social media.
-We generally post what we like or what we may think should be published, and we struggle to create strategic content to generate brand awareness and reach goals.
-Below you can find tips that will guide you through the path of content creation for your small business.
+We post what we like or what we think should be published, and we struggle to create strategic content to generate brand awareness and reach goals.
+Below, you can find tips that will guide you through the path of content creation for your small business.

-We first must understand that all posts, reels, stories, and communication should be tailored to your target audience.
+We first must understand that all posts, reels, stories, and communication should be tailored to the target audience.
 Yes!
-If you don’t know your audience, all efforts can be in vain.
+If you don’t know your audience, all your efforts will be in vain.
 Do you know what problem you solve for your audience?
 What specific solution do you have to solve it?
 What is your brand tone of communication?
 Please consider these questions before you start creating content.

 You know who your audience is, your differentiator, and the problem you are solving.
 Now what?
 You have to structure your content so that you don’t sound like you are selling all the time.
-Don’t you get bored when someone on Linkedin only contacts you to sell you their services?
+Don’t you get bored when someone on LinkedIn only contacts you to sell you their services?
 Well, let’s not do the same.
 We all want content of value that will help us with the problem we need to solve.
-Let’s say you follow a coffee Instagram account; there, you find recipes, ways to brew your coffee, and maybe teach you about coffee.
-Will you be more engaged with that account than if they only sell you stuff?
+Let’s say you follow a coffee Instagram account; there, you find recipes and ways to brew your coffee and maybe teach you about coffee.
+Will you be more engaged with that account or one that only sells you stuff?
 You have to structure your post to create content that educates, provides value, builds brand awareness, and sells.

 WOW!
 We made it!
-We are not there yet :) The next step will be to post on your social media.
-BUT before you do that, please take into consideration the following tips
+But we are not there yet. 🙂 The next step will be to post on your social media., BUT before you do that, please consider the following tips:

 - Make sure you design your graphics for the specific social media channel.
-Creating and writing for Linkedin is different from Instagram and Facebook.
+Creating and writing for LinkedIn is different than doing it for Instagram and Facebook.

 - Do not post everything in your main feed on Instagram.
 Use stories and reels to post daily activities.

 We know that all this process can be overwhelming.
-If you want help generating social media Brand Awareness, contact us here.
+If you want help generating social media brand awareness, book a free consultation.